 Skip to content

-Gill R3 choosen for real-time motion correction
+Gill R3 chosen for real-time motion correction

 Scientists at Plymouth Marine Laboratory (PML) – a world leader in the field of marine research – are at the next stage of their ground-breaking efforts to understand and unravel the complexities of measuring wind on a moving platform, using Gill Instruments R3 3-axis anemometers.